 Gerald V. Sheehan, ’48 Academic Scholarships

 Ignatian Scholars score in the top 10% for the Total Battery on the entrance exam.
 Students who are offered Ignatian Scholarships will participate in an enrichment program over the course of their freshman year.
-They will be mentored by a carefully selected team of upperclassmen who will meet with them on a regular basis on a variety of topics such as time management, co-curriculars, spirituality, and Prep life.
+They will be mentored by two Directors and a carefully selected team of upperclassmen who will meet with them on a regular basis on a variety of topics such as time management, co-curriculars, spirituality, and Prep life.
 The Ignatian Scholars Team also sponsors lectures and presentations by alumni achievers, service projects, and trips to art galleries and museums.
-For more information about Ignatian Scholarships, please email Mr. John Irvine at firstname.lastname@example.org.
+For more information about Ignatian Scholarships, please email Mr. John Irvine at email@example.com.

 A small number of grants are available to those students who participated in the Higher Achievement Program.
 These are based on both need and dedication to the ideals of HAP.